duongphuhiep/ToolsPack.NetCore/src/ToolsPack.String/README.md

 ```CSharp
 string randomString = StringGenerator.CreateRandomString(5, 0, "abcdefghijklmnpqrstuvwxyz0123456789");
 ```

 - Generate a random string of length 5 using random characters in `"abcdefghijklmnpqrstuvwxyz0123456789"`
 - 0 is the length variable, 0-variable means that the length result is fix to 5.
 - CreateRandomString(5, 3) will result a string with length variable between (5 and 8)

 Remark:

-1. A radom string is not suppose to replace the GUID because it got higher chance of colission.
+1. A random string is not suppose to replace the GUID because it got higher chance of colission.
 If you want a shorter Guid then check out the `ShortGuid` class
 2. If you want to generate nice fake data such as Person name, Email, Product... then Checkout the the [Bogus](https://github.com/bchavez/Bogus) project.
 Example:

 ```CSharp